lbryio/lbry.com/content/news/159-lbry-development-community-update-Jan-2018.md

 Last but not least, we also received interest to collaborate with Avery who is part of the [Arizona State University Blockchain Innovation Society](http://asubis.weebly.com/) - initial talks are underway!

 ### Babson College
-Professor [Steven Gordon](http://www.babson.edu/Academics/faculty/profiles/Pages/gordon-steven.aspx) from Babson College, a business school in Massachusettes, found out about LBRY when researching local blockchain projects and imediately contacted us for more information.
+Professor [Steven Gordon](http://www.babson.edu/Academics/faculty/profiles/Pages/gordon-steven.aspx) from Babson College, a business school in Massachusettes, found out about LBRY when researching local blockchain projects and immediately contacted us for more information.
 He created a new class for this semester on Blockchain technology and will feature LBRY as a case study in the curriculum and one of our team members will be on site to assist!

 ### lbry.community Initiatives
 [lbry.community](https://lbry.community/about/) is a completely independent, community run effort to help spread awareness to the importance of the LBRY protocol.
 We are thrilled at what they have been able to accomplish to date and are extremely excited that they are able to share a vision for LBRY which takes a unique, user focused approach compared to LBRY’s internal one.
 Recently, the community website went through a redesign which they promoted alongside various contests which included either visual and written requirements as well as simpler [reddit/Twitter initiatives (you can still enter until Feb 6!)](https://lbry.community/category/open-contests/) .
 The contest entry period ended with [19 video submissions](https://lbry.community/jan-competition-videos/) and [11 written articles](https://lbry.community/contests/), a truly impressive turnout!
 Contest voting ends on Feb 6, stay tuned for the results!